The time to prepare is now.

 • Be prepared to bring loose, lightweight objects inside that could become projectiles in high winds (e.g., patio furniture, garbage cans); anchor objects that would be unsafe to bring inside (e.g., propane tanks); and trim or remove trees close enough to fall on the building.

 • Be prepared to cover all of your home’s windows.
 Permanent storm shutters offer the best protection for windows.
-A second option is to board up windows with 5/8” exterior grade or marine plywood, cut to fit and ready to install.
+A second option is to board up windows with 5/8” exterior grade or marine plywood, cut to fit and ready to install. - Check insurance policies:

 Remember that homeowners insurance alone will not cover hurricane damage.
 You will need separate policies for hurricane as well as flood insurance to protect against damage from coastal flooding.
 You can buy flood insurance separately through the National Flood Insurance Program.
 Make sure to check and know what your existing insurance policies will or will not cover.